-Through our Jobs of Tomorrow campaign, we have raised nearly $200,000 to date to give workers the essential skills they need to succeed in an ever changing world.
+Through our Jobs of Tomorrow campaign, we have raised more than $200,000 to date to give workers the essential skills they need to succeed in an ever changing world.

 We have committed to invest a half million dollars in high-performing organizations in the National Capital region that equip low-income people with the skills to secure jobs with a future.
 This also improves the talent pipeline for our region’s economy.